tpm2-software/tpm2-tools/man/tpm2_flushcontext.1.md

   * **-c**, **\--context**=_CONTEXT\_OBJECT_:

-    The handle or session file of an object, loaded session or saved session to be removed.
-    See section "Context Object Format".
+    The transient handle of the object to be flushed from the TPM.
+Must be a valid handle number.

   * **-t**, **\--transient-object**: